 When it comes to government contracting, much of the terminology bandied about to the uninitiated sounds like a language all of its own.
 You'll hear about IRAD, B&P, cost pools and an abundance of other acronyms and buzzwords.
 One phrase you may hear that doesn't cause too much bewilderment for newcomers to the industry is "cost buildup".
 As it implies, this translates to a layered cost approach to pricing your services - in other words - your total direct costs plus total indirect costs become your basis for price negotiations to derive your all-important target fee.

 While doing business with another commercial entity, your pricing is typically set by a myriad of market driven factors that include - but are not limited to - your competitors' price, brand awareness, gross margin, skill level and experience.
-For instance, if you are an accountant or an attorney, you may factor in your subject matter expertise in your area of specialty and combine that with your years of experience and then charge a higher hourly billing rate than someone who has recently graduated from college or just passed the professional examinations.
-Chances are you are not overthinking your base rate of pay, fringe benefits, overhead, etc. when determining your billing rate.
-It is largely a subjective billing rate strategy not based entirely on empirical cost data.
+For instance, if you are an accountant or an attorney, you may factor in your particular subject matter expertise within your area of specialty and combine that with the "x" number years of experience you have and charge a higher hourly billing rate than someone who has recently graduated from college or has recently passed the professional examinations.
+Chances are you are not overthinking your base rate of pay, fringe benefits, overhead, etc. when determining your billing rate, but rather are using a subjective billing rate strategy that is not based upon empirical cost data.

 In spite of the regulations, "red tape" and oversight (i.e., DCAA) that you will not encounter while doing business with the private sector, one big advantage of a cost buildup pricing methodology - and in particular with cost-plus fee contracts as opposed to fixed price contracts - is that you will almost be guaranteed to make a profit.
 I say "almost" with the caveat that you don't incur enough non-recoverable or unallowable costs to offset your profit month in and month out.
 It is always a good idea to price your fixed price contracts as though based on cost buildup, and while bumping up your fee in order to make an allowance for cost overruns where contract modifications are not possible as with cost reimbursable work.
 The last thing a contracting officer wants is to award a contract to the lowest bidder only to see that business fail midstream.